Manikanta-Gattadi/BIRD-MIGRATION-ANALYSIS/README.md

 ---

 ## Project Overview
 This project focuses on analyzing the migration patterns of birds using GPS tracking data.
-It includes trajectory visualization, speed analysis, time-based movement trends, and geographic mapping of bird paths using Python.
+It includes trajectory visualization, speed analysis, time-based movement trends, and geographic mapping of bird paths using python.

 ---